-We recommend that Ahfachkee Indian School:
+We recommend that Yakama Nation Tribal School:

 - 1. Complete a school-specific comprehensive needs assessment by- - systematically identifying the strengths and needs associated with its unique school population; - identifying the root causes of identified needs; - identifying the school's available resources; - developing corrective action plans to address the identified needs and their root causes, including prioritization of actions based on available resources; - developing a strategy that applies the results of the comprehensive needs assessment, responding to the problems, root causes, and corrective actions identified; and - routinely revisiting the strategy to ensure that it continues to address identified needs and contribute to improved academic achievement, and, if it does not, modifying it as necessary. - 2.
-Administer a formal ELL assessment to all students; and - 3.
+Test students' English language proficiency and administer the WELPA as appropriate; and - 3.
 Develop a plan to meet the academic needs of each student identified as an ELL on the formal assessment.